unvacs/Linuxhardning_practical/PAM-Module.md

 #### Comments

-If you want, you can use a more restrictive configuration (I personally prefer this way):
+You can use a more restrictive configuration (I personally prefer this way):

 ```bash
 auth required pam_faillock.so preauth silent deny=3 unlock_time=1800 fail_interval=900